Website & Online Security

-The security checklist below includes steps and tips to help improve your biker company’s security.
-Note that this list of online security tips is tailored to motorcycle company owners and employees.
+The security checklist below includes steps and tips to help improve your company’s security.
+Note that this list of security tips is tailored to motorcycle company owners and employees.

-Therefore, we do not include the highly technical website security protocol that web development experts handle.
+Therefore, we do not include the highly technical security protocol that web development experts handle.
 Subsequently, this should be easier to read and apply.
-In addition, the below gives everyday users some really important ways to keep their biker websites secure.
+In addition, the below gives everyday users some really important ways to keep websites secure.

-First, the goal of security/cybersecurity is to protect websites.
+First, the goal of security/cybersecurity is to protect your online assets.
 Some common cyber-attacks you have probably heard of are malware, phishing, and hijacking.
-That being said, following the below protocol with your motorcycle site will help prevent security breaches.
+Following the protocol below will help prevent security breaches.
 Plus, it will help detect and respond to cyber threats faster.

-Not only does website security protect your site, software, hardware, and data, but it also protects visitors.
+Website security protects your site, software, hardware, and data, as well as visitors.
 After all, if visitors get malware from your site or their credit card information is stolen, they will never return to your site.

 Can Biker Sites Be Completely Secure?

 Simply stated, you can’t make your website completely secure.
-Notably, a lot of the biggest-name websites have had security breaches:
+A lot of the biggest-name websites have had security breaches:

 • Google